-A latex allergy occurs when a sensitive person's immune system reacts to the normally harmless proteins in the sap as if they were invaders such as viruses or bacteria.
-A host of antibodies and chemicals including antihistamines are released, racing to the point of contact where they cause an inflammatory immune response.
+A latex allergy occurs when a person's immune system reacts to the normally harmless proteins as if they were invaders such as viruses or bacteria.
+A host of antibodies and chemicals including antihistamines are released, racing to the point of invasion where they cause an inflammatory immune response.

-Allergic reactions to latex most often take the form of a rash at the point of contact (contact dermatitis).
+Allergic reactions to latex most often take the form of a rash at the point of contact (known as contact dermatitis).
+Signs may include:

-In some instances, however, such as in the case of powdered surgical gloves, the latex proteins may become airborne.
+Latex proteins can sometimes become airborne.
 When this happens, a hypersensitive person may unknowingly breathe them in and develop more severe reactions.
+These can include:

 - runny or stuffy nose